GA-repos/css-layout/readme.md

 Today we'll be learning about two modern CSS tools to help with making an easier-to-write and more versatile website layout.

-Flexbox, a layout mode introduced with CSS3, and at this point is widely implemented across different browsers.
+Flexbox, a layout mode introduced with CSS3, is at this point widely implemented across different browsers.
 CSS Grid, an even newer layout mode which borrows from the best parts of CSS bootstrap, is also becoming popular.
 It is not as widely implemented as Flexbox but it does work on most modern browsers.

 > We can check https://caniuse.com/ to see what browsers support what we want to implement.

-## Problem 1: Vertical Alignment (15 minutes / 0:15)
+## Problem 1: Vertical Alignment (15 minutes / 2:50)

 Let's start out by talking about a problem that anybody who has written CSS has likely dealt with: